Updated September 2020

 Home Soil Testing Kits

-You may want to explore testing your soil at home.
-In the fall of 2017 I compared the results from two home testing kits with the results from my cooperative extension service, and you can view the results here:
+Another option is to purchase a home soil testing kit.
+Below I compare two home testing kits with the results from my cooperative extension service, and you can view the results here:

 What To Do With Your Soil Test